-Multiple Endocrine Neoplasia I (MEN I)
+Multiple Endocrine Neoplasia MEN I - Medical Malpractice

-Multiple endocrine neoplasia I or MEN I is a genetic disorder that causes specific tumours in the endocrine glands and in the duodenum.
+Multiple endocrine neoplasia type I or MEN I is a genetic disorder that causes specific tumours in the endocrine glands and in the duodenum.
 It is also known as Wermer's syndrome after one of the doctors that first identified the disease.
 The disease affects both genders equally and occurs in one out of 30,000 live births.
 MEN I affects the endocrine glands, which are the glands that release hormones into the body to affect other areas of the body.
 Hormones are specific chemicals that bind to cells and affect certain cells of the body.

 In MEN I, the affected glands include the pancreas, the parathyroid glands and the pituitary gland.
 The tumours that form often form at exactly the same time, making the diagnosis easier.
 The glands form tumours but do not tend to be overactive.